useless picoCTF 2023 Solution

 Learn more

 Shell scripts are plain-text files containing sequences of shell commands.
-Unlike compiled binaries, their source code is always readable with cator a text editor - there's no compilation step to reverse.
+Unlike compiled binaries, their source code is always readable with less or any text editor; there is no compilation step to reverse.
 This transparency is both a feature (easy to audit) and a limitation (no obfuscation possible without an external binary).

 Bash scripts often use a shebang line at the top (#!/bin/bash) to specify the interpreter.
-The script's error message telling you to "Read the code first" is a metacommentary - the challenge is literally teaching you that reading source code is the right debugging approach.
+The script's error message telling you to "Read the code first" is a metacommentary; the challenge is literally teaching you that reading source code is the right debugging approach.
 In CTF terms, source code review (white-box testing) is always preferable to black-box guessing when the source is available.
+For broader Linux command-line workflow tips, see Linux CLI for CTF.

 2. Step 2Read the manual